 Virtual career fairs may be hosted on any number of platforms – Zoom, Brazen, VFairs or CareerEco, to name a few.
 Each platform is unique and offers distinct features – event organizers should provide support and how-to documentation to help you put your best virtual foot forward, and platform websites often contain FAQ’s and training modules.

-This Winter, most UW-Seattle Career Fairs will be hosted through the Handshake Virtual Career Fair platform.
+This Spring, most UW-Seattle Career Fairs will be hosted through the Handshake Virtual Career Fair platform.
 Technical specs and how-to documentation below is focus specifically on the Handshake Virtual Career Fair platform.

 WHAT’S THE SAME ABOUT AN IN-PERSON CAREER FAIR AND A HANDSHAKE VIRTUAL CAREER FAIR?